 What to Consider When Choosing One of the Best Home Warranty Companies for Roof Coverage

 Home warranties are often widely available across the country, but it’s also common for companies to have coverage gaps.
-Even home warranty companies with large footprints may not sell policies in particular states.
-In addition, it’s possible that warranty providers may limit the availability of certain coverage options like roof-leak repairs to specific states.
+Even home warranty companies with large footprints may not sell policies in particular states, or even in specific ZIP codes.
+In addition, it’s possible that warranty providers may limit the availability of certain coverage options, like roof-leak repairs, to specific states or areas.
 With that in mind, homeowners will want to check that any home warranty company they are considering actually offers roof coverage in their location.
-Warranty providers may list exclusions in the fine print, so it may be worthwhile to call and speak with a representative to be absolutely certain that roof coverage is available in a particular area.
+Warranty providers may list exclusions in the fine print, so it may be worthwhile for a homeowner to call and speak with a representative to be absolutely certain that roof coverage is available in their specific area.

 Roof Coverage Terms